Skip to Content

 State Rules and Regulations

 Each state has its own laws regarding how and where an ebike may be ridden.
-When traveling, you will want to be sure to check each state’s requirements so that you do not get ticketed for breaking the law.
-By using that link (Each state has its own laws) you can see each state’s law.
-Big thanks to People for Bikes for putting that together!
+When traveling, you must check each state’s requirements so that you do not get ticketed for breaking the law.
+Big thanks to People for Bikes for putting this resource together!

 • Alaska